Dear Parents and Carers,

 - Site safety

-This continues to be the toughest set of decisions we are needing to make, as we really hoped we would get through to the end of term without any such measures.
+This letter comes with the heaviest of hearts, and as an absolute last resort, as we really hoped we would get through to the end of term without any such measures.
 We know it’s the last thing you want to have to deal with, too.

 As always, if this letter throws up a particular worry for your child(ren), all you have to do is email email@example.com and we will listen to you and work through those worries together.